Bernardo-MG/spring-ws-basic-security-example/readme.md

 mvn spring-boot:run
 ```

-Once running it will be accessible at [http://localhost:8080/](http://localhost:8080/).
+Once running the web service will be available at [http://localhost:8080/](http://localhost:8080/).

 ### Requests with Postman

-Import `src/test/resources/Oauth.postman_collection.json` to get queries for all the operations.
-Including authentication and reading.
+Import `src/test/resources/auth.postman_collection.json` to get queries for all the operations including authentication.

 ## Collaborate